vermont42/Voloco/README.md

 In a more-complex app, I would use view models to mediate between views and models.
 View models can make complex views and view controllers easier to test and reason about.
 I did not include view models in Voloco because of the app's simplicity.

 The requirements did not call for unit tests, and, given time constraints, I did not implement any.
-That said, unit testing is important to me.
-Here is a fully unit-tested app I developed recently.
+That said, [unit](https://racecondition.software/blog/stubbing/) [testing](https://racecondition.software/blog/dependency-injection/) is [important](https://racecondition.software/blog/unit-testing/) to me.
+[Here](https://github.com/algoexpert-io/iOSExpert/tree/master/solution-wrap-up/CatFancy-final) is a fully unit-tested app I developed recently.

 Voloco demonstrates two newer Swift features, `if let` [shorthand](https://github.com/apple/swift-evolution/blob/main/proposals/0345-if-let-shorthand.md) and `async`/`await` [concurrency](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md).

 In both [profes](https://apps.apple.com/us/app/capital-one-mobile/id407558537)[sional](https://itunes.apple.com/us/app/sfo-taxiq/id1096206222) and [side](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/UiConstants.swift)-[project](https://github.com/vermont42/Conjugar/blob/master/Conjugar/Colors.swift) apps, I use color palettes from designers or the website [Coolors](https://coolors.co).
 In Voloco, I relied on system-provided colors due to time constraints.

 The tracks fit decently the dainty iPhone SE form factor.
-Some trak and user names don't fit in a `TrackCell`. `MarqueeLabel`, a `UILabel` [replacement](https://github.com/cbpowell/MarqueeLabel) that has performed [well](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/RunDetailsVC.swift#L29) in RaceRunner, would obviate the need for either `String` truncation or widespread UI changes.
+Some trak and user names don't fit in a `TrackCell`. `MarqueeLabel`, a `UILabel` [replacement](https://github.com/cbpowell/MarqueeLabel) that has performed [well](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/RunDetailsVC.swift#L29) in RaceRunner, would obviate the need for `String` truncation.

-The coding challenge has no requirement for internationalization or localization so, in the interest of time, I did not wrap user-facing `String`s in `NSLocalizedString()`.
+The requirements do not mention internationalization or localization so, in the interest of time, I did not wrap user-facing `String`s in `NSLocalizedString()`.
 I am, however, comfortable with that API.

 ## Screenshots